etienne-martin/react-ribbon/README.md

 Pages are used to determine how many slides will be visible at a given time.
 A page can hold many slides.
 While slides are actual elements in the DOM tree, pages are purely conceptual.

-Can be an integer a floating number.
+Can be an integer or a floating number.
 Defaults to `1`.

 ---

 **`--slides-to-scroll`**

-Controls how many slides should be scrolled when navigating the carousel.
+Controls the number of slides to scroll through when navigating the carousel.
 Defaults to `--slides-per-page`.

 ---